CiscoSecurity/tr-05-serverless-abuseipdb/README.md

 ### SecureX Threat Response Module

-Now, the only thing left to do is to follow one of these URLs to navigate to SecureX Threat Response page in your region and create the Pulsedive module using your Lambda's URL and Pulsedive API key:
+Now, the only thing left to do is to follow one of these URLs to navigate to SecureX Threat Response page in your region and create the AbuseIPDB IP Checker module using your Lambda's URL and AbuseIPDB IP Checker API key:
 - US: https://securex.us.security.cisco.com/integrations/available/07aedd54-aaed-43d0-b862-e8dc5e61bc91/new
 - EU: https://securex.eu.security.cisco.com/integrations/available/4b4b5ea4-fc3f-43d3-95b7-5745527c1428/new
 - APJC: https://securex.apjc.security.cisco.com/integrations/available/e97eecc4-6680-42d2-bb14-3864e73bfab0/new